DylanovE/DylanovE.github.io/README.md

 # My-First-VueVite-Project

-This template should help get you started developing with Vue 3 in Vite.
+in here you will find the steps to help you setup my first vue 3 application.
+note: can also be done with yarn.

 ## Recommended IDE Setup